kuhe/createElement/README.md

 It's zero-bandwidth, closer to fast native code, isn't as hard to write as you might expect or have been told, and you retain full control of where and how often you rerender your tree.

-- (1) There's no need for document query selectors
+- (1) There's no need for document query selectors.

 Avoid the class of errors caused by over or under-binding events, the need to match class/id/tag, or waiting for your elements to appear on the document.
 Leave classNames for styling.